kessoning/homeland/README.md

 everytime you make an edit.

-### Thanks to

-The tutorial by Matthew Willox was very helpful to understand how to handle glslify, I just adapted it for Three.js.
-There are not so many tutorials out there for this, I might write one.

-Find the tutorial here: http://blog.gskinner.com/archives/2019/01/custom-shader-glslify.html

 ### License
 Do everything you want with the code, as long as it is not for commercial purpose (jn that case let me know).
 Just, mentioning me would be much appreciated.